Robert-Freire/epcis/Perf analysis/EPCIS_Performance_Architecture_Hybrid_Phasing.md

 They represent **known architectural decision points** that should be resolved based on operational constraints, observed usage patterns, and compliance requirements.

-### Source of Truth and Ingestion Consistency
-- Atomicity guarantees between SQL persistence and blob storage
-- Failure and retry semantics when one persistence layer succeeds and the other fails
+### Storage Strategy (Phase 2)
+- **Resolved:** Use SQL Server FILESTREAM for transactional consistency
+- FILESTREAM participates in SQL transactions (atomic commit of SQL + blobs)
-- Need for ingestion state tracking and reconciliation jobs
+- No distributed transaction complexity or reconciliation jobs needed

-### Phase 3 Operating Mode (Normalization Strategy)
-- Whether reduced normalization implies:
-  - deferred full normalization (background processing), or
-  - selective normalization with fallback query paths
-- Impact on existing EPCIS query endpoints and subscriptions
+- Single backup strategy (SQL backup includes FILESTREAM)

-### Streaming Ingestion Validation Strategy
+### Phase 3 Streaming Ingestion Validation Strategy
-- Schema validation approach when using streaming XML parsing
+- Schema validation approach when using streaming XML parsing (`XmlReader` with schema validation)
-- Security constraints (entity expansion, depth limits, size limits)
+- Security constraints (entity expansion, depth limits, size limits) - need tighter controls with streaming
-- Compliance implications of synchronous vs asynchronous validation
+- Performance impact of schema-validating reader vs. DOM validation

-### Query-Optimized Projection Governance
-- Criteria for promoting fields to query-optimized projections
-- Backfill strategy for historical EPCIS payloads
-- Versioning and rollback of projection schemas
+### Cosmos DB Migration Trigger Criteria
+- At what scale does SQL Server FILESTREAM become insufficient? (>10M captures/month? >100 TB?)
+- Cost/benefit analysis: SQL licensing vs. Cosmos DB RU costs
+- Query pattern analysis: When do document queries dominate over relational joins?

 These topics are explicitly acknowledged as future design decisions and do not invalidate the phased migration strategy described in this document.